Sunday, September 13, 2009

 In fact Andrew would have been the first to suggest that I sit tight like I did......

 Since I am stuck in my hotel room in the middle of yet another thunderstorm which is also forecast for tomorrow, I will better qualify yesterday's ride.
-My breath labored from start to finish as though I was climbing a mountain pass, sucked almost every last ounce of my gut.
-Literally .
-I pushed my bike so hard to go 6-10 mph, the whole day, and I cannot coast or I will get launched from the saddle, that once I pedaled the 45 miles across the Bonneville Salt Flats and reached my first shade, an overpass, my urine was blood colored once again.
+My breath was labored from start to finish; as though I was climbing a mountain pass the whole day.
+The effort sucked almost every last ounce of my gut.
+Literally.
+I pushed the pedals so hard to go a mere 6-10 mph, and I cannot coast or I will get launched from the saddle, that once I pedaled the 45 miles across the Bonneville Salt Flats and reached my first shade, an overpass, my urine was blood-colored once again.
 It took me until the day was over and I could eat real food and cool my body down with cold drink for my pee to return to yellow.
 Guess drinking well over a gallon of warm Gatorade was just not enough...........

-I enjoyed Salt Flat art few people ever see.
-Once beyond the 40 miles of salt flats, a shoulder traveler such as myself , of which there might be a few a year to make such a trek in day time conditions, can be entertained by the small words and initials people have used rocks, bottles and pieces of retreaded tire to create.
+At times I did find a way to immerse myself in the present by trying to study the Salt Flat art few people ever see.
+Once beyond the 40 miles of salt flats, a shoulder traveler such as myself, of which there might be a few a year to make such a trek, can be entertained by the small words and initials people have used rocks, bottles and pieces of retreaded tire to create.
 There must have been a few hundred peace signs, people's names and other slogans out there.
-Once even had a US flag on it and was fashioned to look like an Iwo Jima (sp?) war memorial.
+One even had a US flag on it and was fashioned to look like an Iwo Jima war memorial.
 While that is what I took pictures of, countless others were buried under the water that covered them.
 Did I say it's been raining out here?

-While it took me 45 miles to get shade, I was rewarded with a chance to rest my legs when at mile 56 when a small downhill showed up!!
-As has been par for the course out here on I80 my destination at mile 99 was marked by the five miles of speed divots that were cut into the full width of the shoulder that preceded it.
-But I am here and dry and trying very hard to find things I can eat in what is a truck stop haven.....
+While it took me 45 miles to get my first shade, I was rewarded with a chance to rest my legs when at mile 56, a small downhill showed up!!
+As has been par for the course out here on I-80 my final destination was marked by the five miles of speed divots that were cut into the full width of the shoulder that preceded it.
+But I am here and dry and trying very hard to find things I can eat in what is one of the biggest truck stops in the western US.....

 THX for all of U!!

-btw: Here on the Flats, I am getting a great cell phone signal.
+btw: Out on the Flats, I was also getting a great cell phone signal.
 Also excited about all these new iPhone updates.
 The Recorder is going to make my life out here a lot simpler.
 Ditto for cut and paste and the new search feature.
-WOW!! .Wish I could afford the new iPhone with video so I can better show U what I am seeing but unless someone donates one, I have to do what I can to keep this ride alive........
+WOW!!

 btw2: This is by far the wettest June anyone I have talked to has ever seen out here in Utah and Nevada....